UBC-MDS/DSCI_532_group26/README.md

-# An App to report Mental Health in Tech Industry
+# An App to report Survey on Mental Health in the Tech Workplace in 2014

 Contributors | Github |
 --- | --- |